pyh1998/MiloMusic/Report.md

         * *We don't need to access the item by index for this feature.*
         * *We can use this data structure to sort and search quickly.*
 2. LinkedList
-   * Objective: It is used for storing posts for posting features.
+   * Objective: It is used for storing post for posting feature.
    * Locations: line28 in *GlobalVariable.java*, line 52-56 in *CommentActivity.java*, line 37 in *UserActivity.java*.

    * Reasons:
      * *It is more efficient than Arraylist for insertion and deletion with a time complexity O(1)*
 3. ArrayList
-   * Objective: It is used for storing music and user for viewing features.
+   * Objective: It is used for storing music and user for viewing feature.
    * Locations: line 29-30 in *GlobalVariable.java*, line 50 in *MainActivity.java*, line40 in *UserActivity.java*.

    * Reasons:
      * *It is more efficient than Arraylist for direct access with a time complexity O(1)*
      * *We don't need to access insertion and deletion for this feature.*
 4. TreeMap
-   * Objective: It is used for storing monthly data for reporting features.
+   * Objective: It is used for storing monthly data for reporting feature.
    * Locations: line 48-49 in *BarActivity.java*.

    * Reasons: